AmyCui2333/3110-FinalProject/INSTALL.md

-# 4. Running Game
+# 4. Instructions on Running Game

 Great!
-You have installed all things required for this game.
-Let's run it:
+You have successfully installed all things required for this game.
+Now let's run it:

 ## **Windows**:
 1. Open `XLaunch` on your local **Windows** computer.
 Don't change any default option, except for the page "`Extra settings`" where you should tick the box with "`Disable access control`".
 Then, continue until you complete all settings.